Managing business units

 unit.SetInfo();

-Defining membership rules using templates
+Defining dynamic membership rules using templates

 Value references in business units are processed only when viewing business unit members and in security role assignments.

-Example 1 – Include the user's manager and exclude the user itself
+Example 1 – Include the user's manager

 PowerShell